jwworth/jakeworth/content/blog/my-annual-review-2019.md

   Applies to many disciplines, including programming.
 - Elixir is a fantastic language to work on professionally.
-Also, an application written in any language, even a basically perfect language like Elixir, can have it's edges.
+Also, an application written in any language, even a basically perfect language like Elixir, can have its edges.
 - Reading technical books consistently requires small, sustained effort every day.
 - If I drink coffee after noon, I don't fall asleep. ☕️